Education for all

 Education is one of the most powerful tools in breaking the cycle of poverty.

-In 2013, Plan trained 67,647 educators on child-friendly learning skills.
-We also supported the construction and rehabilitation of 2,741 schools.
+In 2014, Plan trained 104,231 professional and volunteer education workers on child-friendly learning skills.
+We also supported the construction and rehabilitation of 2,454 schools.

 Every child has the right to education, but many children are excluded because of high costs, language and cultural barriers, geographical remoteness, or special needs.